dotnet/docs-maui/docs/user-interface/graphics/paint/lineargradient.md

 <!-- Sample link goes here -->

-The `LinearGradientPaint` class derives from the `GradientPaint` class, and paints an area with a linear gradient, which blends two or more colors along a line known as the gradient axis. `GradientStop` objects are used to specify the colors in the gradient and their positions.
-For more information about `GradientStop` objects, see [.NET MAUI Paint: Gradients](gradient.md).
+The .NET Multi-platform App UI (MAUI) graphics library includes a `LinearGradientPaint` class that's derived from the `GradientPaint` class, which paints a graphical object with a linear gradient.
+A linear gradient blends two or more colors along a line known as the gradient axis. `GradientStop` objects are used to specify the colors in the gradient and their positions.
+For more information about `GradientStop` objects, see [.NET MAUI Graphics: Gradients](gradient.md).

 The `LinearGradientPaint` class defines the following properties: